 Caring about something or someone indicates that we place value on the object/person.
 Often, this caring is considered to be love.

-- Shared Activity – Relationships can morph into various types of friendships when it is mutually agreed upon as to the nature of the friendship.
+- Shared Activity – Relationships can morph into various types of friendship when it is mutually agreed upon as to the nature of the friendship.
 For example, is a friend someone who you can count on to go snowshoeing with you, or is this someone you see as a future parent for your children?
 Or, both?

 Integral to friendships is that we share the same expectation(s) of each other.